Enhanced 2D to 3D Algorithm - Discomfort Elimination

-The base 2D to 3D conversion algorithm applied here in earlier work, takes two time delayed video frames and maps them to the left and right eye views.
+A simple and effective implementation of the Pulfrich 2D to 3D conversion algorithm takes two time delayed video frames and maps them to the left and right eye views.

 A further enhancement, involving tuning and motion compensation of the right eye frame compared to the left is described here.